 ), focus on creating fair and equitable policies and practices for women in the workplace.

 Youakim is a scholar at Georgetown’s Institute for Women, Peace, Security (GIWPS) in the Walsh School of Foreign Service.
 Her big data efforts stem from her role as Associate Director in the Center for Data Collection and Analysis at Northwestern University.
 Youakim’s work in the MENA region started in 2012, as a researcher on a women's economic development project in Amman, Jordan.
-She continues similar efforts in her leadership role at CIBL.
+She continues similar efforts in her leadership role with SAWI.

 As a feminist scholar, Youakim strongly believes that knowledge should be made accessible to all persons.
 Aside from doing so in her current role through establishing the Knowledge Center

 page at CIBL, alternative spaces make this possible.
 As such, she was a speaker in a Tedx Talk, titled 'Dream, then do it!,' she has served as a judge on Miss Arab USA, and she has led several talks and guest lectures on the importance of diversity, equity, and inclusion to encourage dialogue and a learning community that push for systems change.